vistadataproject/vistadataproject.github.io/artifacts/vistaRPC documentation/YTQ CHOICETYPE DELETE.md

  tag | {::nomarkdown}CTDEL{:/}
  routine | [YTQAPI4](http://code.osehra.org/dox/Routine_YTQAPI4_source.html)
  return value type | {::nomarkdown}ARRAY{:/}
  description | {::nomarkdown}This API will safely delete all 601.751 enteries of the choicetype presented.
-This API will not allow deletions of Choicetypes referrefd to in the MH Question file (601.72)         Input: CHOICETYPE        Output: DELETED if sucessful                LIST OF question iens if in use{:/}{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:36:25 am</p>{:/}
+This API will not allow deletions of Choicetypes referrefd to in the MH Question file (601.72)         Input: CHOICETYPE        Output: DELETED if sucessful                LIST OF question iens if in use{:/}

+{::nomarkdown} <br/><br/><p style="font-size: 11px">Generated on January 14th 2017, 7:46:15 am</p>{:/}